ahmedabdulrashed1-code/data-professional-survey-dashboard/README.md

 * Filters so you can click on a job title, country, or gender and see the dashboard change

 # What I learned
+Data Scientist is highiest job salary,
+85% of data architect are male and
+Favorite programming language for data analyst is python by 255 of voter
 # See the live dashboard
 You don't need to download anything.
 Click here to view it: [view the live dashboard](https://app.powerbi.com/groups/me/reports/afa9e669-12e4-4b51-b7d7-677cfa889318/f52329e375eceb6b172f?experience=power-bi)